Last updated on October 1st, 2021 at 09:51 am

 In 2009, Roll Call merged with CQ (Congressional Quarterly) and became known as CQ Roll Call.

 The current editor is Ed Timms.

 In 2018, Roll Call was purchased by FiscalNote, a privately held software, data, and media company headquartered in Washington, D.C.
 Revenue is generated through advertising.

 Analysis / Bias

-Roll Call is a solid “just the facts” news source, featuring a writing staff with an impressive set of credentials in political journalism.
-The articles are well sourced, and the information is presented “as is” with very minimal bias such as this Trump to skip Poland trip, and monitor Hurricane Dorian as it heads toward Florida.
-While looking through the articles one in particular caught my attention.
-The article addressed the much-hyped, on both sides, the possibility of using National Guard troops to assist ICE in finding and deporting illegal immigrants.
+Roll Call is a solid “just the facts” news source featuring a writing staff with an impressive set of credentials in political journalism.
+The articles are well-sourced, and the information is presented “as is” with very minimal bias, such as this Trump to skip Poland trip and monitor Hurricane Dorian as it heads toward Florida.
+While looking through the articles, one, in particular, caught my attention.
+The article addressed the much-hyped, on both sides, possibility of using National Guard troops to assist ICE in finding and deporting illegal immigrants.
 There is no real substance to the claim at this point, which came from an early draft of a “what if” style memo that never reached any official level.
 I’ve read numerous articles on the issue, and Roll Call’s article was the fairest and least biased I have seen.

 The only “negative” I found was in the editorial content.
-For a site that is so balanced in other areas, the editorials do reveal a slight left bias.
-While I understand that op-ed pages are just that, opinions, I wouldn’t mind seeing some opposing views as well.
-Still, if you just stick with the articles, I have to say that Roll Call is the best site I’ve found in quite some time for fair, factual, and informative journalism.
+For a site that is so balanced in other areas, the editorials reveal a slight left bias.
+While I understand that op-ed pages are just opinions, I wouldn’t mind seeing some opposing views.
+Still, if you stick with the articles, I have to say that Roll Call is the best site I’ve found in quite some time for fair, factual, and informative journalism.